tsgates/arch-wiki-markdown/wiki/Savage.md

     # The 1024 in UseTiming is for a Notebook with a native resolution of 1024x768 pixel.
     # If you have a native resolution of 800x600 pixel you should use "UseTiming800" instead.
     #       Option		"UseTiming1024"
     # EXA might or might not work.
-It's likely that it won't, but if you want to try it,
+It's likely that it will not, but if you want to try it,
     # uncomment the following line and comment out the "NoAccel" option:
     #       Option         "AccelMethod" "EXA"
     EndSection